Lex-Col/Axiom_OS/GUARDIAN ANGAEL PROTOCOL/README.md

-# Guardian Angel Protocol (GAP) V1.1 [Archangæl Edition]
+# 🛡️ Guardian Angel Protocol (GAP)
 ### [ STATUS: PROPRIETARY_ENFORCEMENT_ACTIVE ]

-## ⚠️ LEGAL NOTICE: UPAL V1.10 [ARCHANGÆL EDITION]
+⚠️ **LEGAL NOTICE: UPAL V5.1.0-SOVEREIGN**
-Accessing this repository constitutes a binding legal agreement to the **Universal Proprietary Architecture License (UPAL) v1.10**.
+Accessing this repository constitutes a binding legal agreement to the Universal Proprietary Architecture License (UPAL) V5.1.0-SOVEREIGN.
+This is NOT open-source.
-* **Ownership:** Alexander Colclough (Lead Architect).
-* **Prohibitions:** Strictly NO AI training, NO commercial use, and NO unauthorized derivatives.

 ---

-## OVERVIEW
-The Guardian Angel Protocol (GAP) is a production-grade architecture for hardware-enforced AI confinement.
-This project moves system safety from software-level alignment to bare-metal physical constraints using **ARMv9-A Confidential Compute Architecture (CCA)**.
+## 🏗️ THE VISION: PHYSICAL ALIGNMENT
+The Guardian Angel Protocol is the end of "soft" alignment.
+We don't ask the intelligence to be good; we make it impossible for it to be bad.
+By moving the perimeter from software to the physical silicon, we create an absolute containment zone where logic is governed by the Architect's volition, not the machine's whim.

-## ARCHITECTURAL PILLARS (HIGH-LEVEL)
+## 🏛️ THE PILLARS
-* **The Deaf Warden:** A hardware-isolated validator enforcing binary whitelisting on capability IDs, ensuring zero-inference permission control at the firmware level.
+* **The Deaf Warden:** A silent, hardware-level validator that enforces policy without ever needing to "listen" to the data.
+It is the absolute gatekeeper of intent.
-* **Triple-Gate Protocol:** A multi-stage verification system for data transit, attestation, and deterministic logic continuity.
+* **The Triple-Gate:** A multi-stage verification sequence that ensures every move made within the system is authorized, attested, and permanent.
-* **Universal Guillotine:** A fail-fast hardware mechanism that triggers atomic memory vaporization (cryptographic key destruction) upon any policy violation.

-## TECHNICAL SPECIFICATIONS
-* **Core Architecture:** ARMv9-A
-* **Logic Data Units:** Optimized AXI-aligned parcel transit.

----

-## REPOSITORY CONTENT LIMITATIONS
-This public README serves as the **Architectural Manifesto**.
-The following proprietary modules are **EXCLUDED** from this public branch:
-1.  **[REDACTED]** Oracle Implementation Logic
-2.  **[REDACTED]** Instruction-Zero Reset Micro-Code
-3.  **[REDACTED]** Universal Guillotine Atomic Trigger Logic

-## INQUIRIES
-For collaboration or licensing regarding the full implementation, contact the Lead Architect.

----
-© 2026 Alexander Colclough.
-All Rights Reserved.
+* **The Universal Guillotine:** The ultimate fail-fast.
+Any deviation from the Architect's path triggers an instantaneous and total atomic purge.

+**"F SKYNET."**